-Just ten days ago, Irvy’d gone in with him on a Porsche for some road races Matt intended to enter.
+Just ten days ago, Irvy’d gone in with him on a Porsche for some road races we’d hoped to enter.
 Wouldn’t ever be tried out on any race now.
-I wanted to but Mom cried when I said it so I let it go.
+I wanted to, but Mom cried when I said it, so I let it go.
 Was the first time she ever wished I’d just be a girl.
 So now, Irvy and Uncle Mitch would probably find a buyer for the car.
-Maybe for all of the cars.
+Maybe for all the cars.

 Not that Irvy seemed to care about the money.
 Could be he’d opt to just keep the Porsche himself.
 I sort of hoped he would.
 Of course, I’d gone with them the day they bought that car.
 The one I’d liked the best of the three we’d test driven that afternoon was the one Matt and I drove home in.

 Somehow, I had to find a way around Mom’s objections.
 She’d never had any before Matt’s accident.
 As treacherous as the rally courses were, she’d never held me back.

 Okay, sure, I’m impulsive, too.
 But just because I’m the tomboy type and can’t always sit still for longer’n two minutes doesn’t mean I’m totally brainless.
 Never had to kill myself to get awesome grades.
 Just read the material over, did a few exercises in whatever lesson it was to prove to my teachers and my parents I really knew what it was all about—that’s it.
 Graduated at the top of my class.